-Fortunately, for those who want an airline card but can't quite get off the ground, CardRatings.com has surveyed and sifted the current crop of airline credit and charge card offers to present what we think is the very best that the airlines have to offer.
+Fortunately, for those who want an airline card but can't quite get off the ground, CardRatings.com has surveyed and sifted the current crop of airline credit and charge card offers to present what we think are the very best travel rewards credit cards the airlines have to offer.

 Or, if what you want most is a low APR credit card, the next person won't care about that because they don't plan to ever carry a balance.

-Best signup bonus offer: Give a hand to the Chase Sapphire Preferred, with its 40,000 bonus points, provided you spend $3,000 on your card during the first three months from account opening.
-Even better, you get 20 percent off travel if you redeem travel through Chase's Ultimate Rewards, and at the end of the year, you'll collect a 7-percent annual points dividend on all new points earned on purchases.
+Best signup bonus offer: Give a hand to the Chase Sapphire Preferred® Card, with its 50,000 bonus points, provided you spend $4,000 on your card during the first three months from account opening.
+Take note for international travel there are no foreign transaction fees.

-Honorable mentions for best points/miles per dollar: The PenFed Premium Travel Rewards American Express Card offers 5 points per dollar on airfare purchases, 1 point on all other purchases.
+Great points/miles per dollar: PenFed Premium Travel Rewards American Express® Card offers 5 points per dollar on airfare purchases, 1 point on all other purchases.

 Best APR: No contest.
-Simmons First Visa Platinum Rewards has a variable purchase and balance transfer APR of only 9.25 percent and no annual fee.
+Simmons Bank Visa® Platinum Rewards has a variable purchase and balance transfer APR of only 9.25 percent and no annual fee.
 The only other card with a purchase APR this low, for those with excellent credit, is Iberiabank Visa Platinum, also with no annual fee.

 Best annual fees: Obviously, the card with the best annual fee is no annual fee, and happily, there are several cards that fit that bill, and so this could be quite a list, but here are the top-rated cards in this category: